elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, custom attributes should get prepended with the “data-*” attribute to avoid conflicts in your code.
+  <div><strong>Interview Response:</strong> Yes, we should prepend custom attributes with the “data-*” attribute to avoid conflicts in your code.
 All attributes starting with “data-” are reserved for programmers’ use and available in the dataset property.
-The main reason to use the data prepended attribute is if the standard attribute specification is updated.
+The main reason to use the data attribute is if the standard attribute specification is updated.
 You can avoid any conflicts in your code.
 Using data-* attributes is a proper, safe way to pass custom data.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />